 You add value to your family.
 Trust that.

-If you need additional reassurance and practical strategies to overcome these doubts, consider scheduling a complimentary introduction call to find out if stepmom support coaching would be a good fit for you.
+If you need additional reassurance and practical strategies to overcome these doubts, apply now to find out if stepmom support coaching would be a good fit for you.

 P.S.
 If you’re seeking camaraderie in your stepmom worries, consider